uni-verse-fm/.github/profile/README.md

 Uni-verse is initially a school project and is actively being turned into a PoC and a personnal project.
 It's not production ready and nor is it simply ready at all.

+Check out how it is built in [the wiki](https://github.com/uni-verse-fm/.github/wiki).

 </div>

 The aim is taking soundcloud to the next level with several features: